ODonnchadha/react-18-managing-state/README.md

                 e.persist();
             ```
         - NOTE: This isn't necessary in React 17 or later since React 17 no longer pools events.
-    - Form validation decesions:
+    - Form validation decisions:
         - Where to display errors?
 By field and on top.
         - When to display errors? onSubmit? onBlur? onChange?
 All three.
-        - When to disble submit?
+        - When to disable submit?
 While submitting.
         - When to revalidate? onSubmit? onBlur? onChange?
 All three.
         - What state do we need to declare?
             - Touched: What fields have been touched?
 (Store as touched.)
             - Submitted: Has the form been submitted?
 (Store as status.)
             - isSubmitting: Is a form submission in progress?
 (Store as status.)
             - isValid: Is the form currently valid?
 (Derive.)
-            - errors: What are the erros for each field?
+            - errors: What are the errors for each field?
 (Derive.)
             - dirty: Has the form changed?
 (Derive.)
     - Implement a state enum.
-        - Favor ENUMs over seperate booleans.
+        - Favor ENUMs over separate Booleans.
         - Our form can only be in 1 of 3 states at a given time.
         ```javascript
             const STATUS = {